 Very rarely, it may be necessary for us to cancel a confirmed holiday.
 We must reserve the right to do so.
 If we do so you will receive a full refund of all the monies paid.
 We accept no legal liability and will pay no compensation.

 We may be forced to curtail your holiday after the date of departure where circumstances amounting to ‘force majeure’ occur as described in Clause 8 below.
 In this very unusual situation, we regret we cannot make any refunds (except where refunds are obtained from a supplier), meet any cost or expenses you may incur as a result or pay any compensation.

-We will not have any liability or pay any compensation where the performance or prompt performance of our contractual obligations is prevented or affected by any event which we could not reasonably foresee or avoid.
+We will not have any liability, refund any monies paid or pay any compensation where the performance or prompt performance of our contractual obligations is prevented or affected by any event which we could not reasonably foresee or avoid.
 Such events include (but are not limited to) war or threat of war, riot, civil strife, actual or threatened terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire and all similar events outside our control.